inkVerb/VIP/501-shell/Lesson-10.md

   - *`<p id="uploadresponse">` where our AJAX handler response will appear via JavaScript `innerHTML`*
   - *`<!-- Dropzone settings -->`*
     - *`acceptedFiles` bans the same files as `upload.php`, redundant and secure*
+      - *This list includes `.md`*
+        - *Dropzone settings allow both mimetype and file extensions in this list*
+        - *Markdown files will be rejected by Dropzone, even with allowing `text/plain`*
+        - *This would be an insecure test by itselv, but PHP will check the mimetype anyway*
     - *`paramName: "upload_file",` uses `$_FILES['upload_file']` in upload.php*
       - *Dropzone's default is `paramName: "file"` using `$_FILES['file']` in upload.php*
     - *We have a function to `// Process AJAX response`*